Towards High-Fidelity Gaussian Splatting with Queried-Convolution Neural Networks: Introduction

-There are two classes of tasks that attempt to learn \highFreq signals.
-One stream, which includes the popular novel view synthesis (\nvs) task, uses Multi-Layer Perceptrons (\mlps) (\cref{fig:overview}a) to directly fit signals.
-However, \mlps lack the necessary inductive biases \citep{cohen2016group,lecun1998gradient} to capture the local \neighborhood dependencies inherent in most \oneD and \twoD signals.
-We conjecture that these local relationships are crucial for learning \highFreq information effectively.
-By processing data points or pixels in isolation, existing \mlp networks often neglect these local connections, which limits their capacity to fully represent \highFreq signals.
-On the other hand, if a \lowFreq signal is given, the second class of problems, which includes, \forExample, \twoD super-resolution (\sr), convolves the \lowFreq signal with a \cnn (\cref{fig:overview}b), and thus, uses \neighborhood information.
-However, these approaches \citep{karras2018progressive} often do not utilize the information present in the input queries (\forExample: spatial coordinates) in predicting the output \highFreq signal.
-As shown in previous work \citep{liu2018intriguing}, architectures that are aware of locality, such as \cnns, often fail at tasks that require even a simple transformations of coordinates.
-Thus, the potential for queries to also contribute to the reconstruction of \highFreq details in such tasks remains an area for further investigation.
+The challenge of capturing details in neural networks has spurred a rich and diverse body of research within two classes of tasks.
+One stream, which includes the popular novel view synthesis (\nvs) task with \nerfs, uses Multi-Layer Perceptrons (\mlps) (\cref{fig:overview}a) to directly fit signals.
+Key strategies within this stream include modifying positional encodings \cite{tancik2020fourier}, altering activations \cite{sitzmann2020siren}, and predicting Fourier series coefficients \cite{lee2021conditional}.
+However, \mlps lack the necessary inductive biases \cite{cohen2016group,lecun1998gradient} to capture the local \neighborhood dependencies inherent in most \oneD and \twoD signals.
+We conjecture that these local relationships are crucial for learning details effectively.
+By processing data points or pixels in isolation, existing \mlps often neglect these local connections, which limits their capacity to fully represent \hf signals.

+Conversely, tasks like \twoD super-resolution employ Convolutional Neural Networks (\cnns) to leverage neighborhood information \ie the \lowFid (\lf) signal is convolved with a \cnn (\cref{fig:overview}b).
+However, these approaches \cite{karras2018progressive} often do not utilize the information present in the input queries (\forExample: spatial coordinates) in predicting the High Fidelity (\hf) signal.
+As shown in previous work \cite{liu2018intriguing}, architectures that are aware of locality, such as \cnns, often fail at tasks that require even a simple transformations of coordinates.
+Thus, the potential for queries to also contribute to the reconstruction of details in such tasks remains an area for further investigation.